renweview/WWCodeMobile/BookClubPragmaticProgrammer/chapter1.md

 Great software today is often preferable to perfect software tomorrow. **Know When to Stop.**

-Don’t spoil a perfectly good program by overembellishment and over- refinement.
+Don’t spoil a perfectly good program by overembellishment and over-refinement.
 It may not be perfect.
 Don’t worry: it could never be perfect.

 <aside>
 💡 Look at the manufacturers of the software tools and operating systems that you use.
 Can you find any evidence that these companies are comfortable shipping software they know is not perfect?
 As a user, would you rather